-The DVR requires that Vocational Rehabilitation (VR) applicants or participants spend direct payments only for the intended purpose, return to or to reimburse the DVR for any payment amounts not spent for the intended purpose or for which receipts are missing.
+The DVR requires that Vocational Rehabilitation (VR) applicants or participants spend direct payments only for the intended purpose, return any unspent amount or reimburse DVR for any amounts not spent for the intended purpose or for which receipts are missing.
 In cases in which the participant fails to use the authorized funds for the intended purpose or fails to submit receipts or mileage logs:

-- The VR counselor informs the participant that he or she is not in compliance with the requirements. - The VR counselor and the participant negotiate a deadline for submitting the receipts or arranging reimbursement to the DVR with a cashier's check or money order for the full cost of the good(s) and/or service(s). - If the participant is unable to repay DVR, the VR counselor will need to determine how to deduct the amount from another service, if possible.
+- The VR counselor informs the participant that they are not in compliance with the requirements. - The VR counselor and the participant negotiate a deadline for submitting the receipts or arranging reimbursement to the DVR with a cashier's check or money order for the full cost of the good(s) or service(s). - If the participant cannot repay DVR, the VR counselor must determine how to deduct the amount from another service, if possible.

-Should the participant fail to provide the required documents within the established timeframe or fail to reimburse the full cost of services and/or goods, or a recoupment from another monetary service is not an option, that service will no longer be supported or funded in the IPE.
-Other services funded by the Agency may also be discontinued at the discretion of the RSU deputy director and the case could be closed for failure to cooperate.
+If the participant fails to provide the required documents within the established timeframe, fails to reimburse the full cost of services or goods, or recoupment from another monetary service is not an option, that service will no longer be supported or funded in the IPE.
+Other services funded by the Agency may also be discontinued at the discretion of the RSU deputy director, and the case could be closed for failure to cooperate.

 Note.
-In the rare event of a lost or illegible receipt, the agency may accept a Notarized affidavit approved or signed by the Rehab Services Unit Deputy Director signed fully accounting for the expenditures in sufficient detail as a substitute to the submission of a receipt.
+In the rare event of a lost or illegible receipt, the agency may accept a Notarized affidavit approved or signed by the Rehab Services Unit Deputy Director signed, fully accounting for the expenditures in sufficient detail as a substitute for the receipt submission.